tomatohammado/old-ga-installfest/README.md

 ## Instructions

-#### A. Instal MacOS High Sierra
+#### A. Install MacOS High Sierra

   If you haven't already, please install [MacOS High Sierra](https://itunes.apple.com/us/app/macos-high-sierra/id1246284741?mt=12&l=en-us&ls=1).
-It's the latest release of MacOS, and it's significantly faster than MacOS Yosemite and MacOS Sierra.
+It's the latest release of MacOS, and it's significantly faster and more efficient than MacOS Yosemite and MacOS Sierra.

 #### B. Installations